wmobley/WorldBuilding/docs/testing/roadmap-tests.md

 Why it validates the issue:
 - Ensures the docs remain structured and that onboarding templates exist, supporting contributor and user understanding.

+## Priority 12: Initiative Tracker Setup

+File: `src/__tests__/roadmap/12_initiative_tracker_setup.test.ts`

+What it tests:
+- Deterministic initiative ordering with seeded rolls.
+- Tie-breaking rules (dex mod, then name).

+Why it validates the issue:
+- The helper must be deterministic and transparent in how it orders combatants.
+- These checks enforce the roll logic and ordering guarantees.

+## Priority 13: Treasure Suggestion

+File: `src/__tests__/roadmap/13_treasure_suggestion.test.ts`

+What it tests:
+- Individual loot aggregation across multiple monsters.
+- Hoard loot selection by CR with seeded determinism.

+Why it validates the issue:
+- The helper should produce structured treasure outputs from deterministic table rolls.